ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part3/how-to-3.md

 az aks get-credentials -g rg-arm64 -n aks-people
 ```

-The command responds with the following message
+You should see the following output from this command:

 ![AKS#left](figures/09.png)